 RMCs are responsible for setting a credit risk management governance framework, monitoring credit risk independently, and providing recommendations or advice to the Credit Committees and CRMC in managing all credit risk related issues of the Group.
 Credit Committees of the Group are dedicated to review and amend credit approval criteria and procedures, underwriting standards and credit related limits as appropriate taking into account changes in business strategies, risk appetite, and external environment in which the Group operates.
 They also monitor the quality of financial assets which are neither past due nor impaired by financial performance indicators (such as the loan-to-value ratio, debts servicing ratio, financial soundness of borrowers and personal guarantees) through meeting discussions and management reports.
 Loan borrowers subject to legal proceedings, negative comments from other counterparties and rescheduled arrangements are put under watch lists or under the "special mention" grade for management oversight.
-CRMC is responsible for establishing the framework for identifying, measuring, monitoring and controlling credit risk of the existing and new products.
-The CRMC reviews credit risk management policies and credit risk tolerable limits, and reports to RMC of the Bank.
+CRMC is responsible for establishing the framework for identifying, measuring, monitoring and controlling credit risk tolerable limits, and reports to RMC of the Bank.
 CRMC is also dedicated to work out proposals of revised credit limit setting processes/models and revised credit concentration limits with justifications or derived from the aforesaid processes/models taking into account stress-testing results arising from limit excesses in particular loan segments.
 Both Credit Committees and CRMC make recommendations of the above-mentioned revisions of credit related policies, controls and processes after the utilisation of internal audit and compliance review results.
 Exceptions such as material deviations of underwriting standards, breaches of credit related limits and serious financial losses damage to reputation resulting from control lapses will be escalated to RMCs for discussions and further actions as appropriate.